Neil Bush: Other business engagements

-In 2002, Bush signed a consulting contract that paid $2 million in stock over five years to work for Grace Semiconductor Manufacturing Corp., a firm backed by Jiang Mianheng, the son of former Chinese President Jiang Zemin, plus $10,000 for every board meeting he attends.
+In 2002, Bush signed a consulting contract that paid $2 million in stock over five years to work for Grace Semiconductor Manufacturing Corp., a firm backed by Jiang Mianheng, the son of former Chinese president Jiang Zemin, plus $10,000 for every board meeting he attends.

 Bush serves as co-chairman of a company called Crest Investment.
 Crest pays him $60,000 a year to provide miscellaneous consulting services.

 In 2001, Neil Bush incorporated an investment firm called LehmanBush with veteran China lawyer Edward Lehman.

 Philanthropy and charity involvement, volunteer work

 George H.W.
 Bush Foundation For U.S.-China Relations

 Neil Bush is the founder and chairman of the George H.W.
 Bush Foundation For U.S.-China Relations.
-Created in 2017, the Foundation serves as a U.S.-China Relations Think Tank, Track 2 Diplomacy Policy Hub and for Business, Trade and U.S. Investment.
+Created in 2017, the Foundation serves as a U.S.-China relations think tank, a diplomacy policy hub and a resource for business, trade and U.S. investment.
 The organization holds an annual George H.W.
 Bush Conference on U.S.-China Relations.
-The purpose of The George H. W. Bush Foundation for U.S.-China Relations seeks to advance U.S.-China relations in ways that reflect the ethos and values of President George H. W. Bush, whose visionary, wise, deft and steady stewardship of the U.S.-China relationship during his tenure as president was exemplary of the highest attributes and values of true statesmanship.
-Through an active, wide-ranging and highly innovative program of activities, the Bush China Foundation promotes the late president's life-long view that the U.S.-China relationship is the most consequential bilateral relationship in the world and that a positive and constructive relationship between the two countries is in the best interest of both the United States and China as well as the entire global community.